 For example our environmental services call centre saw an average 30% drop in calls after strategically using social media and web to proactively inform citizens of service issues and offer advice in the face of weather conditions.

-powered by MySociety’s What Do They Know.
+We are also trying to proactively push information out to reduce the demand for getting in touch.
+So we have launched the first council Freedom of Information site powered by MySociety’s What Do They Know.
 Responses are published on the site in the name of openness and to help reduce repeated requests for the same things.
 Also to help with openness I host a regular webcast called ‘Open Door‘ to discuss key issues for the city.
 These are archived and are regularly referred to online as sources of information.

 It’s important to never assume that we know who the audience is for digital channels.
 In some of our user research a young male construction worker with an iPhone struggled to complete simple actions on the web because he didn’t know how to use it.
 He didn’t know how to get online from his smartphone.
 All ages can be struggling with digital or happily surging away, so we must keep that in mind.

 Also don’t assume that just because someone put a page on the council website that it’s useful!
 We’ve removed hundreds of pages of content from the council website with no complaints.
 The site is now easier to browse and less of a burden to maintain.